petazeta/youronlineshop/docs/wiki/Frequently-Asked-Questions.md

 - **How can I give text formatting to the pages at the menus?**

 There isn't a tool for that purpose but you can format text with some word editor and copy-paste it.
-The web browser holds the text format and introduce it in HTML form.
+The web browser holds the text formatting and introduce it in HTML form.
 That also works for coping content from web pages.

-For mastering the HTML content you must edit it directly at the database (table documents).
+For mastering the HTML content you must edit it directly at the database (table domelements).

 - **How can I add or change fields to the address?**

 You just change the address fields (add, remove or name modification) at the database table addresses.
 Some of the address fields comes from usersdata table.

+- **How can I change the site language?**

+You must do it yourself by changing text content through out the web administrator login, some database records at domelements tabla y the rest would be text in the files.

 - **How can I change users names, passwords and privileges?**

-There isn't a straight forward way for doing it (but [Dbmanager](http://youronlineshop.sourceforge.net/dbmanager/) would help).
+There isn't a straight forward way for doing it (except if you got [Dbmanager](http://youronlineshop.sourceforge.net/dbmanager/)).
 But you can make that changes directly at the database: table "users".

 For the privileges: those comes with a relationship between table users and table users_userstypes.
 So you would have to establish that relationship through the "links" table: